-As of February 2019, Uganda is the third largest refugee-hosting country in the world with a total of 1,223,003 refugees in Uganda.
+As of 31 March 2019, Uganda is the third largest refugee-hosting country in the world with a total of 1,209,476 refugees in Uganda from South Sudan, Democratic Republic of Congo (DRC), Burundi, Somalia, Rwanda, Eritrea, Ethiopia, Sudan, Kenya, Pakistan, Yemen and other countries.
 4% live in Kampala, while the rest live in the settlements.
 68% are of South Sudanese nationality, while 24% are of DRC nationality.